 Grant dollars are available through the Salisbury Community Foundation's endowment fund.
 The Community Investment Guidelines below more clearly reflect how the board makes grant award decisions.

 Community Investment Guidelines

 To decide how to invest the limited dollars of the Foundation, the Board will look for effective programs and strategies that strive to support the target areas listed below.
+The success of a grant is predicted by reviewing the expected results of the proposal and results tracking approaches.
 Programs that are capable of attaining results receive higher consideration.
 Grant requests are reviewed with the following questions in mind:

 - What results are we investing in?

 - What are the chances we will get results?

 - Is this the best possible use of money?

 Grant Program Timeline and Target Areas

 The 2014 grant cycle is now closed.
 Applications are no longer being accepted.

 For more information about the grants process, contact Karen Coppadge, Grants Specialist, at email@example.com or 704.973.4559.